mmikowski/jquery.event.gevent/README.md

 ## Overview ##

-Jquery 1.8.x and lower supported global events (also called 'custom events').
+Jquery 1.8.x and lower supported global custom events.
 Apparently these were not officially supported and have been removed as of jQuery 1.9.
 I found this disappointing as I used global events as a robust mechanism to publish asynchronous changes from my model to the view.
 I wrote this plugin to restore this capability.